The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 24. Every material and immaterial thing had an essence, and every essence had a natural occurrence, through the Logos.

 26. The Hyparxis became the essence that underlay all physical reality, distinguishing the animate from the inanimate in matter.
 It was the semblance of matter.
-All that the things that were visible in the cosmos, nature and reality were reflected in the Hyparxis, through the Nous.
+All the things that were visible in the cosmos, nature and reality were reflected in the Hyparxis, through the Nous.

 27. It is through our perception that we observe this true essence and seek to comprehend its cause and effect.
+Unlike physical entities, which are composed of components and subject to separation, To Ena is wholly unified and inseparable.

 28. The cosmos is not random—it is ordered, flowing naturally from To Ena through the Logos and the Nous.
 It may appear at times that it is random because it is vast and empty—but even that vastness and emptiness must exist.
 Chaos which occurs is part of the unfolding of existence.
 If there were no natural laws to govern, then there would only be chaos.